netxms/netxms-doc/admin/installation.rst

 5.1
 ---

-NXSL changes: node attribute 'ipAddr' is deprecated, newly added 'ipAddress' attribute should be used instead.
+NXSL changes: node attribute 'ipAddr' is deprecated.
+The newly added 'ipAddress' attribute should be used instead.

 5.0
 ---

-Aditionally loaded mib files will not work.
-They should be uploaded again in :guilabel:`Configuration` --> :guilabel:`SNMP MIB files` configuration view.
+Aditionally loaded MIB files will not work.
+They should be uploaded again in the :guilabel:`Configuration` --> :guilabel:`SNMP MIB files` configuration view.
-Starting form version 5.0, the MIB compilation file extension changed to ".mib" and the already compiled MIB file extension is ".cmib".
-The default MIB file location has changed to $HOME/share/netxms/mibs/, and user aditional MIB files should be loaded in :guilabel:`Configuration` --> :guilabel:`SNMP MIB files`.
+Starting with version 5.0, the MIB compilation file extension changed to ".mib" and the already compiled MIB file extension is now ".cmib".
+The default MIB file location has changed to $HOME/share/netxms/mibs/ and user additional MIB files should be loaded in :guilabel:`Configuration` --> :guilabel:`SNMP MIB files`.

-Default format of SNMP OID changes to format without leading dot.
-Potentially can break some scripts that use SNMP OID strings compare.
+The default format of SNMP OID changes to a format without leading dot.
+Potentially this can break some scripts that use SNMP OID string comparisons.

-NXSL syntax has changed.
-During upgrade existing scripts should get automatically converted.
-If you need to manually convert a script, this could be done via nxscript command line utility (``nxscript -5 script-file.nxsl``).
+The NXSL syntax has changed.
+During upgrade, existing scripts get converted automatically .
+If you need to manually convert a script, this could be done via the nxscript command line utility (``nxscript -5 script-file.nxsl``).
 NXSL syntax major changes:

 .. list-table::